 As soon as I did that, I got a sense that I should not put my items there.
 I recognised a ‘warning feeling’ but did not listen to it at this point in time.
 Instead I pushed my bags deeper into the shallow boot space.

 That feeling was still there, but I again chose to ignore it, hoping that by putting my things deeper into the boot, the feeling would go away.
 I did not listen for the second time.

 We all got into our cars to drive away.
-There were 4 of us in the car I was travelling in.
 I was in the back seat.
 As we drove off, that inkling feeling kept at me.